nokia/SReXperts/hackathon/activities/srlinux-i-custom-cli/README.md

 - Populating the schema
 - Displaying and Verifying the output

-Each section will provide the user a learning activity to complete along with relavent documentation and instruction, the solutions will often be revealed inline using a drop-down, the full plugin as well as the skeleton will be found in the [solutions](solutions/) directory.
+Each section will provide the user a learning activity to complete along with relevant documentation and instruction, the solutions will often be revealed inline using a drop-down, the full plugin as well as the skeleton will be found in the [solutions](solutions/) directory.

 > Try to complete the activity on your own before checking the solution.